anwtn/functions-on-k8s/README.md

 `public static void Run([QueueTrigger("review-submitted", Connection = "ReviewQueueConnectionString")]string myQueueItem, ILogger log)`

+Note that this means we need the running environment of the function app to provide a connection-string called `ReviewQueueConnectionString`.
+We'll address this in a minute.

+## Creating a private Docker repository with ACR

+Unless you want to push your Docker image to a public image repository, you'll need to create a private Docker store.
+For this purpose, I will use ACR (Azure Container Registry).
+Below are the commands to provision the registry.

+First, declare a name for the registry:

+`containerRegistryName=reviewsContainerRegistryDemo`

+The following command will create the container registry.
+As a side-note, you'll likely want to create a container registry for your entire project, possibly in its own resource group.
+I have created it in the same group for the convenience of being able to delete the whole group after the demo.
+I'll use the (`Basic` SKU)[https://docs.microsoft.com/en-us/azure/container-registry/container-registry-skus] as we're just using this for a demo:

+`az.cmd acr create --resource-group $group --name $containerRegistryName --sku Basic`

+The next command assigns a system managed identity to the container-registry:

+`az.cmd acr identity assign --identities [system] --name $containerRegistryName`

 ## Generate the Docker image

 ## Push the Docker image to ACR

+## (Optional) Create an AKS cluster

 ## Deploy the service to Kubernetes